adamtorres/example-stocks/docs/DoingThingsOnOSX.md

 * Start Pycharm and tell it to open the `web` folder.
 Don't point it at the `example-stocks` folder as there will be another python project in the `api` folder.
 It will take a moment to start as they've been adding more bloat to the app over time for new and happy features.
 * `Cmd+,` to open the preferences window.
 * Expand the `Project: web` tree and select `Project Interpreter`.
-It should have "<No interpreter>" selected in the drop down box.
+It should have "&lt;No interpreter&gt;" selected in the drop down box.
 * Click the gear icon at the top right and select `Add...`
 * Make sure `Virtual Environment` is selected on the left list and `Existing Environment` is the selected option on the right.
 * Click the `...` to the right of `Existing Interpreter` to bring up a new dialog box.